Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Prompt students to think about their five senses, and review them briefly as needed.

 - Ask students to describe what they hear, see, taste, smell, or are touching right now.
+Have them mention the things around them, the people, and the place.

 - Record responses in the "PRESENT" column.